psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 "And so you want to know why that was called the Old Mald's Walk?
 And can I tell you what is meant by Corspe-Cross, too?
 Well, now; I can do that as well.
 The fact is, the two places are mixed up together, as it were.

 "You must know, sir, that it's a love story.
 When it happened I don't know.
 My grandmother herself didn't know.
 But stop, sir; why need I waste my breath?
 There it is, all written out, by an old Ross boy, who had a fancy for poking about tumble-down buildings, and hearing old women's tales.
 That's it, sir, that brownish roll of paper in the corner of the drawer.
 Would ye mind reading it out to me, sir?
-I should like to hear it once more ?"
+I should like to hear it once more?"

 The document read as follows: